 Recertification can be earned at anytime during the three years following your course.
 Recertification options include the 36-hour Wilderness Advanced First Aid course, the 36-hour WAFA-to-WFR Bridge Course, or the 24-hour Open Recertification Course.

-Upon sponsor registration, sponsor will send students the course ID number and password to access their online pre-course materials two to four weeks prior to the first day of their course.
+Upon sponsor registration, the sponsor will send students information to access their online pre-course materials via Moodle two to four weeks prior to the first day of their course.
 Students must be at least 18 years old to participate in the 5-Day WFR course.
 Certain course sponsors may set a higher minimum age or establish other requirements consistent with their program.
 No previous medical training is required.

 - General Concepts in Wilderness and Rescue Medicine